cee-elle/just-the-docs/docs/working_with_environments_and_variables.md

 **Step 7)** Change the 2 of the url to a new endpoint called <font color="maroon">{page}</font>.
 Notice how the previous key value has now changed to page and <font color="maroon">{page}</font>.
 If you hover over the endpoint variable, an error will appear.

-> Note: An error was caused because in this environment there is no numbered value given for this variable, therefore the request is not valid.
+> <mark>Note:</mark> An error was caused because in this environment there is no numbered value given for this variable, therefore the request is not valid.
 The page requires a variable.

 ![KeyValue](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/enviro-C.png)